OpenFisca variables: naming guidelines

 Acronyms

 Acronyms are OK as long as they are broadly accepted and their meaning is quickly findable online.
-A good test for “findable” is that a web search from the relevant country should turn up the intended meaning as the first or second hit.
+A good test for “findable” is that a web search from the relevant country should turn up the intended meaning as the first or second result.

 Good naming